 Studies have recently addressed the male variation of the triad.
 Lower testosterone levels were found in male runners exceeding 100 km/week.
 Reductions of testosterone were found up to 40% and reduction of sperm counts up to 43% after overtraining, as compared to baseline values.
 Testosterone levels did return to baseline, however, after resumption of normal training.

 In endurance athletes testosterone levels declined by 12 % when training occurred between 1 and 2 hours per day for 6–7 days per week, but values continued to remain in the physiological range.

 Suppression of the hypothalamic pituitary gonadal axis also happens in male athletes which is what likely leads to reduced testosterone levels.
+Some runners, due to this, might resort to natural testosterone boosters supplements or testosterone increasing foods.
 Calorie reductions that result in energy deficits also suppress testosterone production and reduce leptin production in men.
 Administration of recombinant leptin during a fast in men preserved the hypothalamic pituitary gonadal function andLH pulsatility and testosterone concentrations, as it did in women.